meganroberta80/array-methods-react/README.md

 When ready, go ahead and comment out the `renderPlanets()` function for Challenge #1 and uncomment the function for Challenge #2.

-For each challenge write some code to solve each particular challenge.
-For each challenge you'll be returning some JSX that will get outputted into the browser.
+Each challenge will have you display a different set of data to the page.
+For each challenge write some code using one of the JavaScript array iterator methods to return some JSX and displayed the desired output to the page.

 Do your best to work through each challenge.
 If you've been stuck on any particular challenge for more than 20 minutes take a peek at the solution found in the [solutions.md](./solutions.md) file.